Life insurance FAQs

 Are my health assessments free?

 Yes.
-If an underwriter requires further information (i.e. writes directly to your Doctor, sends a nurse for a consultation or asks you to have a full medical) these visits are usually paid for by the insurer.
+If an insurer requires further information (i.e. writes directly to your Doctor, sends a nurse for a consultation or asks you to have a check) these visits are generally paid for by the insurer.
+Note that if you already have outstanding tests, recommended by a doctor, the insurer won't pay for these.

 Does smoking affect my premium?